eslint-stylistic/eslint-stylistic/packages/eslint-plugin/rules/no-tabs/README._js_.md

 This rule has an optional object option with the following properties:

 - `allowIndentationTabs` (default: false): If this is set to true, then the rule will not report tabs used for indentation.
+- `tabSize` (default: false): The number of spaces used to replace tab during repair, or set false to disable fix.

 #### allowIndentationTabs